yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/animation/scripting-animation.md

 // anim.setCurrentTime(1);
 ```

-You can set up the current time of animation at anytime.
-But the status of animation will not be immediately modified according to set time.
-Only in next **update** of animation will the playing status be re-calculated according to this time.
+You can set the current time of animation at anytime.
+But, the status of the animation will not be immediately modified according to set time.
+Only in next **update** of the animation will the playing status be re-calculated according to this time.

 ## AnimationState